Houri93/WhatIsMyIP/README.md

 # WhatIsMyIP

-C# server tool to be hosted publicly to provide the ipp address of the invoker.
+C# server tool to be hosted publicly to provide the ip address of the invoker.